vedmathai/stackingup/public/content/page-content/building-blocks/user-flows-and-architectures.md

 This is an interesting case, where two applications, neither of which have complete control, work in tandem and confidence to complete the entire user's journey.

 ### Customer service
+Customer service user flows that involve just display FAQs are simple and can be just a list of question and answer pairs that are stored in database and served by the back-end.

+However, customer service user flows that use chatbots are much more complicated.
+While similar to how search is performed, chatbots have some more paradigms that make them little more sophisticated than just a pure search.
+Apart from classifying the query and mapping them to the most relevant answer, chatbots also can look to see the completeness of a query, for example if you were asking for help with your order and forgot to mention the 'order id,' the chatbot can recognize what is missed and prompt the user to now supply it.

+Another such paradigm is that maintaining state.
+Sophisticated chatbots can be a little more human like in that they can use information provided in a previous interaction and augment that information with any new information that they may receive.
+When using chatbots people are encouraged to use their natural language to query, as opposed to a pure keyword search.
+Parsing the different ways humans can say the same thing in their natural language is a non-trivial and involves natural language processing models.
+These models can be stored in a database and retrieved at the time of parsing the query.

 ### Maps
 To perform some reductionism, maps are just a method of displaying data.
 This data is that of shapes that represent roads, buildings and other physical features found in the real world (or even [a fictional world](lotrproject.com/map/)).
 When traditionally viewing a location on paper a user would have choices of looking at the location from different levels of ganularity.
 For example, they can view the location on a map of the whole world, at the country level, province level or even a city level.
 For each of these granularities the amount of detail shown per square meter of the real world increases.
 Since the amount of space is limited and the grosser granularities only a few prominent features are shown.